ReGRoW – LMICs

 The Review Timeline

 ReGRoW has a two-stage application process.
-The initial submission is a high-level proposal, and PIs are asked for basic information about the proposed treatment, research plan, budget, disease background, and other topics.
-Limited scientific details are required at the initial proposal stage, just enough to give reviewers a general sense of the research background and experimental plan.
-PIs will be notified by early April 2020 if their initial proposal has been selected to move on to the next stage of the process.
+Stage 1 is an initial Letter of Intent (LOI) submission , and PIs are asked for information about the proposed treatment, research aims and plan, funding amount, disease background and other topics.
+LOIs should include only enough details to allow reviewers to understand the background / support for the proposed project, the experimental plan, the potential patient impact and any community engagement ideas.
+Full scientific details are not required at this time.
+PIs will be notified in approximately 6-8 weeks after the LOI submission deadline if their initial LOI has been selected to move on to the next stage of the process.

 Do you know anyone who may be eligible to apply for a ReGRoW grant?